cpfaff/Open-Science-Paper/README.md

 PATH=$PATH:/path/to/your/R_libs/knitr/bin
 ```

-Or if you dont like to add a path you could also redefine the knit command in
+Or if you dont like to add a path, you could also redefine the makefile to use a
-the makefile by changing the variable "knit".
+command like the following to knit the .Rnw document.

 ```
-R CMD knit
+Rscript -e "library(knitr); knit('open_science_paper.Rnw')"
 ```

 ## Usage